Learn - Concepts

 See Matching and Resolving for the event states.

-Transaction Tracking is an optional item setting for events where you want to track each purchase or deposit separately.
-You do not need it to use Essential Budget; many budgets work fine by resolving each planned event as a whole.
+Due Over a Date Range is an optional flow setting for spending that spreads across a period instead of falling due on a day.
+You do not need it to use Essential Budget; many budgets work fine with every event resolving as a whole.

-Turn it off for items that resolve all at once: rent, a subscription, a fixed paycheck, a transfer.
-These events do not show a Transactions section in Edit Item Event.
-If you match a payment, deposit, or transfer from a linked bank or uploaded file to the event, the app uses that amount to update the balance, resolve the event, and move it to History.
+Leave it off for flows that happen all at once: rent, a subscription, a fixed paycheck, a transfer.
+When you match a payment, deposit, or transfer from a linked bank or uploaded file to such an event, the app uses that amount to update the balance, resolve the event, and move it to History.
 If there is no bank or uploaded file to match, Resolve Event applies the planned amount and moves the event to History.

-Turn it on for items where actual activity builds up over a period: groceries, gas, dining out, variable income, tips, commissions.
-These events show a Transactions section in Edit Item Event.
-You can add transactions by hand, or match several bank or uploaded transactions to the same event.
+Turn it on for flows where actual activity builds up over a period: groceries, gas, dining out, variable income, tips, commissions.
+The event’s date shows as a range, and matching lets it collect several bank or uploaded transactions before it resolves.
 Each saved transaction updates the account balance immediately.

-During Match Transactions, an event with Transaction Tracking on resolves when its recorded transaction total reaches or exceeds the planned amount.
+During Match Transactions, an event on a flow due over a date range resolves when its recorded transaction total reaches or exceeds the planned amount.
 If the total is still below the planned amount, the new transactions are saved and the event stays on the Planner with the remaining amount still projected.
 You can resolve it yourself when you are done with that period.
-If you try to resolve an event with Transaction Tracking on and no transactions, the No Transactions Recorded dialog lets you add one first or choose Resolve Anyway.
+If you try to resolve such an event with no transactions, the No Transactions Recorded dialog lets you add one first or choose Resolve Anyway.

-See Items for when to turn Transaction Tracking on.
+See Flows for when to turn the setting on.

 Transaction

-A transaction is one purchase, charge, or deposit saved inside an event whose item has Transaction Tracking on.
+A transaction is one purchase, charge, or deposit saved inside an event.
 A grocery event might hold five supermarket transactions.
 A gas event might hold two fuel purchases.
 A tips event might hold several deposits.

 Transactions enter the app three ways:

-- You add one by hand inside Edit Item Event on an item with Transaction Tracking on.
+- You add one by hand inside Edit Flow Event.

-- You pull transactions from a linked bank through Plaid and match them to an event with Transaction Tracking on.
+- You pull transactions from a linked bank through Plaid and match them to an event.

-- You upload a CSV, TSV, or TXT file and match its payments or deposits to an event with Transaction Tracking on.
+- You upload a CSV, TSV, or TXT file and match its payments or deposits to an event.

 When a transaction is saved, the account balance changes right away.
 Income adds and Expense subtracts.
 Resolving the event later does not move the balance a second time.